BC Hydro has so much to share!

 DISPLAYING OUR HISTORY.
 ONE PIECE AT A TIME.

 The Jingle Pot Substation, near Nanaimo, is also a museum of BC Hydro history.
-The Museum was founded by Mike Morris (photo above), BC Hydro Power Pioneer and retired line supervisor from Nanaimo in 1998.
+The Museum was founded by late Mike Morris (photo above), BC Hydro Power Pioneer and retired line supervisor from Nanaimo in 1998.
 Power Pioneers actively collect and accept memorabilia from all over the province.
-The Museum is maintained and managed by a volunteer team lead by Lori Skelcher, following Mike’s passing in 2015.
+The Museum is maintained and managed by a volunteer team lead by Pat Morris and Bruce Masse.

-To learn more about the Jingle Pot Substation Museum or to make a donation please contact Lori or Pat Morris for more information.
-Small group tours can be arranged by appointment only.
+To learn more about the Jingle Pot Substation Museum or to make a donation please contact Pat Morris for more information.

 Tel: 250 753-1647